shanmukh-pilla/ddf-portfolio-shanmukh-pilla/exercise-07-3d-printing/README.md

 ## Preparing the Model for Printing

 After finishing the model, I prepared it for 3D printing using QIDI Studio.
 I used the default slicing settings and generated the print file without making any major changes.
-After checking the slicing preview, I submitted the file for printing..
+After checking the slicing preview, I submitted the file for printing.

 <br>